pbs-assess/pacea/README.md

 <img src="man/figures/README-northhecatetemp-1.png" width="60%" />

-TODO Take some examples from other vignettes
+**Are we entering a phase of El Niño, based on the Oceanic Niño Index?

-Are we entering a phase of El Niño, based on the Oceanic Niño Index?
-(If the last bars are red, then ‘yes’)
+(If the last bars are red, then ‘yes’)**

 ``` r
 plot(oni)